 Students in an IT auditing certificate program learn about various standards and regulations and their applications to security assessments and internal controls.
-Certificate programs are usually offered as complements to degree programs at the undergraduate level; graduate programs are also available.
+These programs are usually offered as complements to degree programs at the undergraduate level; graduate programs are also available.
 Students are trained to develop their skills in planning and executing an IT audit.
 Applicants must have a background in accounting and information technology.
 Multiple professional certifications are available to qualified individuals, including the CISA (Certified Information Systems Auditor).